-(vi) For contracts that are structured to settle outstanding exposure following specified payment dates and where the terms are reset such that the market value of the contract is zero on these specified dates, the residual maturity would be set equal to the time until the next reset date.
+(iv) For contracts that are structured to settle outstanding exposure following specified payment dates and where the terms are reset such that the market value of the contract is zero on these specified dates, the residual maturity would be set equal to the time until the next reset date.
 However, in the case of interest rate contracts which have residual maturities of more than one year and meet the above criteria, the CCF or add-on factor is subject to a floor of 1.0 per cent.

-(vii) No potential future exposure would be calculated for single currency floating / floating interest rate swaps; the credit exposure on these contracts would be evaluated solely on the basis of their mark-to-market value.

-(viii) Potential future exposures should be based on 'effective' rather than 'apparent notional amounts'.
+- (v) No potential future credit exposure would be calculated for single currency floating / floating interest rate swaps; the credit exposure on these contracts would be evaluated solely on the basis of their mark-to-market value. - (vi) Potential future exposures should be based on 'effective' rather than 'apparent notional amounts'.
 In the event that the 'stated notional amount' is leveraged or enhanced by the structure of the transaction, PDs must use the 'effective notional amount' when determining potential future exposure.
-For example, a stated notional amount of ₹5 crore with payments based on an internal rate of two times the applicable rate would have an effective notional amount of ₹10 crore.
+For example, a stated notional amount of Rs.
+5 crore with payments based on an internal rate of two times the applicable rate would have an effective notional amount of Rs 10 crore. - (vii) Bilateral netting of mark-to-market (MTM) values arising on account of such derivative contracts is not permitted.
+Accordingly, PDs should count their gross positive MTM value of such contracts for the purpose of capital adequacy.